z3ntu/FairphoneUpdater/README.md

         (...)
       </version>
     </aosp>
     <fairphone latest="2"> ---------> This element will have all the fairphone versions available.
 The "latest" attribute will have the version number of the latest version.
+The version corresponding to the latest id must appear in the versions list below.
       <version number="1"> ---------> This element will have all the information about a version.
 The "number" attribute will have the version number.
     		(...) ---------> Will have the same information described above in the AOSP versions.
     	</version>